xtreamsrl/react-native-in-app-gallery/README.md

 * [react-native-camera](https://github.com/react-native-community/react-native-camera)
 * [react-native-image-picker](https://github.com/react-native-community/react-native-image-picker)

 To make it works, we need to setup these packages.
-Please refer to their installation guide which is maintained up-do-date.
+Please refer to their installation guides which are up-to-date.

-##Usage
+## Usage

 The usage should be straightforward: simply import the component and consume it.